 I could see that, too.
 That’s not really something I can speak to because to me, our relationship was still more than a friendship.

 The grass isn’t as green on the other side as you think it is.

 I believe you.
-But in my case I’ve been let loose on that other side and I can either focus on the green grass or the weeds – I’m choosing the grass (okay, that’s a bad analogy on this website because I like weeds, too, but you get the point).
+But in my case, I’ve been let loose on that other side and I can either focus on the green grass or the weeds – I’m choosing the grass (okay, that’s a bad analogy on this website because I like weeds, too, but you get the point).

 You should fight for her.
 She wants you to.

 Several people said this.
-If I thought it were true I would have fought more than I did, but I just don’t see it.
+If I thought it was true I would have fought more than I did, but I just don’t see it.
 Heather knows I thought it was worth working on things, but it wasn’t an option for her, and I know her well enough to know she’s not hoping for a pursuit.

 It will be difficult to keep the friendship going.

 I can see that being the case, but I think it’s worthwhile to make an effort for now, right?
 If it fades out then so be it.